bright-tools/wd/README.md

 and then quickly jumping back to those bookmarks

 wd is intended to be very light-weight with a minimum of dependencies - that's why it's implemented in C as opposed to (for example) Python.
+It's also intended to be independent of the shell (so, for example, it could be used on the Windows command prompt as well as BASH).

 Usage
 =====